 Even when taking into account founders and retail investors, females comprise but a tiny minority of the rapidly-growing global crypto community.
 Compared with the leading firms in similar industries, many companies in the blockchain space still have a glaring lack of diversity that hasn’t changed much over the years.
 That said, the trend is slowly moving in the right direction, and female founders are starting to make some significant forays into crypto.

 One example is Crypto PR Lab&Advisory, a boutique public relations (PR) and advisory firm for blockchain and crypto projects, which was launched in June 2018.
 Crypto PR Lab&Advisory was founded by an attorney and Olympic snowboarder, Maria (Masha) Prusakova, and a business development specialist, Alexandra Karpova.

 The team has the noteworthy expertise of Alexandra, who works in business development and networking, along with Masha’s legal skills and experience in PR for blockchain startups as part of M&A PR Studio.
-Both founders have great connections in the World Economic Forum community and in the ultra high net worth milieu from the experience working for UBS and HSBC Private Banks in Switzerland and Monaco.

 I sat down with Alexandra and Masha for an interview to learn more about their path in the cryptocurrency space.

 How did the idea for Crypto PR Lab&Advisory come about?

 I have been following the cryptocurrency revolution for a few years.
 In the beginning, I thought, “Bitcoin, ethereum, cryptocurrencies?
 Why do we need this and how can it change the world?”
 I started an extensive research project, which involved reading, listening to crypto podcasts, meeting people in the community and attending blockchain conferences Then it hit me one day – I recall saying, “This industry is the future and I want to be a part of the revolution!”